compressa-net/compressa/README.md

 - [ ] Make a 2 minute video
 - [ ] Submit the project on Devpost

+## My Schedule

+### Friday (Backend day)

+### Saturaday (Frontend day)

+### Sunday (Publication and Presentation day)

+(note: all of my work was screen captured and available on request)

+## Future Potencial

+I love technologies that make us more efficient or make our lifes easier.
+This app could help countless people who love to read, but have little time for it.
+It could mean a more efficient way to consume information from books.

+Integrating AI-generated voices would be a logical next step, and automatic translation should be fairly easy to implement too.
+I could image a business model where we contact authors diretly and share our revenue with them, based on their statistics in our app.

+It would be a win-win: fantastic way for us to consume these important works, and we would give the authors a new revenue channel to profit from.

 ## Text summary tests

 The target is to have multiple levels of compression.